Java

 .build();

-// Callback receives a session with updated state
+// Callback receives the final session state

 TerminalSessionCallback callback = new TerminalSessionCallback() {